keawade/keawade.github.io/content/posts/2025-05-01-Development_Environment_Opinions_Updated/index.md

 title: New and Improved Development Environment Opinions ✨
 date: 2025-05-01
 slug: 2025-05-01-Development_Environment_Opinions
-summary: An opinionated list of software I like enough to recommend.
+description: An opinionated list of software I like enough to recommend.
 ---

 It's been a few years since I wrote my previous post, [Development Environment